danielsteman/danielsteman/README.md

 # About me

 I'm into full-stack web development, machine learning, distributed systems and workflow optimization (sometimes by printing and soldering my own gear).
 I'd consider myself a polyglot programmer and I like building projects from the ground up, from ideation to deployment, using industry best practices.
-If you're interested, you can read about my recent endeavors on my [blog](https://www.danielsteman.com/) 😊.